SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

 but they are a bad idea for general use.

 Import the public key into the web interface via the :guilabel:`Compute > Key Pairs > Import Key Pair` button.
+Using a key pair with a passphrase in this context is more secure and allows for more flexibility: in particular, the possibility of revoking the passphrase-less key pairs generated later for operations without loosing login access to the instances.

 Use the :guilabel:`Compute > Network > Security Groups > Manage Rules` button associated
 with the :guilabel:`default` security group to add security rules to allow incoming :command:`ssh`